-Dogs can have so many hair types, so it's no surprise that there are so many types of dog brushes available.
+Dogs can have many different coat types, so it's no surprise that there are many types of dog brushes available.
 Choose a brush or comb that best suits your dog's hair.
 Your dog may benefit from more that one type of brush or comb.

-- Bristle Brushes work well for most hair types.
+- Bristle brushes work well for most hair types.
 Bristle types vary from soft to firm and from long to short.
 A short, soft bristle is best for dogs with short, fine hair.
 Long, firm bristles are best for dogs with thick, coarse hair.

-- Flea Combs are used to detect and remove fleas.
+- Flea combs are used to detect and remove fleas.
 (This tool cannot eliminate a flea infestation.)

 02 of 05

-- Claw-style Trimmers are spring-loaded and cut the nail in a scissor-like fashion.
+- Claw-style or plier-style trimmers are spring-loaded and cut the nail in a scissor-like fashion.

-- Filing Tools grind down the nails gradually and result in a smooth edge-nail.
-Basic emery boards can be used on small, delicate nails.
-Power rotary tools, such as the Peticure Grooming Tool, work on all nail types; use low speed for smaller nails and medium to medium-high speed for thicker nails.
+- Filing tools grind down the nails gradually and result in a smooth edge-nail.
+Basic emery boards or metal files can be used on small, delicate nails.
+Power rotary tools work on all nail types; use low speed for smaller nails and medium to medium-high speed for thicker nails.

 03 of 05

 Bathing your dog is much more effective when you use the right shampoo.
-Always choose a soap-free shampoo that is intended for use on dogs.
-Here are some common varieties.
+Always choose a soap-free shampoo that is specifically intended for use on dogs.
+Avoid overly scented or colored formulas.

-- Tear-free Shampoos help protect your dog's eyes during baths.
+- Tear-free shampoo helps protect your dog's eyes during baths.

-- Oatmeal Shampoos are designed to soothe mildly irritated skin and ease itching.
+- Oatmeal shampoo is designed to soothe mildly irritated skin and ease itching.

-- Natural Shampoos are chemical-free and often include herbs to improve skin and coat.
+- Natural shampoo is chemical-free and often include herbs to improve skin and coat.

 04 of 05

-Proper ear care for dogs is often overlooked, but it is just as important as maintenance of hair and nails.
+Proper ear care for dogs is sometimes overlooked, but it is just as important as the maintenance of hair and nails.
 Routine ear cleaning can remove the buildup of wax, sebum, and debris, preventing ear infections.
-Talk to a veterinary professional or groomer about proper techniques before you begin.
-Note: NEVER use cotton-tipped swabs or alcohol in your dog's ears!
+Talk to a veterinary professional or groomer about proper techniques for cleaning your dog's ears.

-- Ear Cleansers are used to help rinse and clean the ear canal.
+- Ear cleansers are used to help rinse and clean the ear canal.
 Choose a product made for dogs and recommended by vets.

-- Cotton Balls or Pads are used to wipe out debris from the ears after cleanser is applied.
+- Cotton balls or pads are used to wipe out debris from the ears after the cleanser is applied.

-- Ear Powder will help dry the ear canal of dogs with excess hair and wax to prepare... it for plucking.
+- Ear powder is used to dry the ear canal of dogs with excess hair to prepare it for plucking.

 - Hemostats can be used to pluck excess hair from ears.
 Be sure you are trained to do this before you attempt it on your own!